-The Intramurals and Campus Recreational Services program is a unique opportunity for members of the Fayetteville State University community to participate together in sports leagues, tournaments and special events.
+The Intramurals and Campus Recreational Services program is a unique opportunity for FSU students to participate together in sports leagues, tournaments and special events.
 There are five team sports competitions: basketball, flag football, soccer, softball and volleyball.
 Other individual sports and special events include track, soccer, dodge ball, racquet ball, weightlifting, swimming, water aerobics, exercise equipment/ activities (Zumba, T-25 & Insanity), indoor/ outdoor track, and bike riding.

 Participants do not have to possess superior athletic abilities.
 All levels of skill are incorporated.
-Eligibility is limited to Fayetteville State University students, faculty, and staff.
-Complete participant eligibility rules and sport specific rules can be found in the soon to be published Intramurals and Recreational Services Handbook.
+Eligibility is limited to Fayetteville State University students.